|Your overall rating on Cheese = |

 A sharp hard cheese from sheep milk.

 From cow milk, the rind is slighty sticky and wrinkled.
-One of the Australia's most favorite cheeses produced by Peter Curtis & Rosalia (Rose) Lambert at their Hunter Valley Cheese Company.
+Produced by Peter Curtis & Rosalia (Rose) Lambert at their Hunter Valley Cheese Company.
 It usually has a square shape and the rind is slightly sticky and wrinkled.
 Polkolbin is quite similar to French Pont l'Eveque and the taste of the cheese is sharp and spicy.
 It is used as a table cheese and for grilling.

 Normandy; soft, medium herb-flavored